Why choose the CFP Brokers Medical Malpractice for Medical Professionals?

 - The Hollard Insurance Company Ltd., an authorised financial services provider, is South Africa’s largest privately-owned insurance group.
 Hollard is a known and trusted brand with solid claims'-paying ability.
 Global Credit Rating Company (GCR) confirmed Hollard’s national scale financial strength rating of AA in March 2020.

-- As at 2020, CFP Brokers look after the medical malpractice insurance of over 10,000 healthcare practitioners which include scheme members and stand-alone policyholders.
-Using the information, we have at our disposal, the policy wording which applies to the CFP Brokers Medical Malpractice Scheme Policy has been carefully developed to cater for the ever-changing needs of practitioners for the last 10 years.
+- CFP Brokers look after the medical malpractice insurance of thousands of healthcare practitioners which include scheme members and stand-alone policyholders.
+Using the information, we have at our disposal, the policy wording which applies to the CFP Brokers Medical Malpractice Scheme Policy has been carefully developed to cater for the ever-changing needs of practitioners for the last 12 years.
 We will continue to tailor-make the cover for your specific needs.

 You have access to one of the widest medical malpractice insurance covers available in South Africa, at highly competitive premiums due to our negotiating power as a result of the number of members on our scheme policies.